Minepolz320/StreamPlayer/README.md

 # StreamPlayer
-program for playing and broadcasting music for the client
+program for playing and broadcasting music for the client's